-I cooked the pork the way I make carnitas to make it extra tender and juicy.
+I cooked the pork the way I make carnitas to make this extra tender and juicy Pork Adobo.
 The marinade adds delicious flavor and the vinegar provides a kick at the end.

 1 pork butt, approximately 4 pounds